Alex4210987/deepiMessage/README.md

 # deepiMessage

-A Python applocation for sending and receiving iMessages on macOS.
+A Python application for sending and receiving iMessages on macOS.

 ## Usage